CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter6/README.md

  * **LD01_Si_15c_isrf1.txt** - big silicate grains, 3-column ASCII text
  * **LD01_vsSi_15c_isrf1.txt** - small silicate grains, 3-column ASCII text

+## Images

+### Figure 6.1 - Theta Ophiuchi
+Barnard's 1899 photograph of the Milky way near the star Theta Ophiuchi from [Barnard, E.E., 1899, ApJ, 9, 157, Plate II](https://ui.adsabs.harvard.edu/abs/1899ApJ.....9..157B), Plate II.
+The grayscale image in Figure 6.1 was scanned by the authors from the plate in an original bound edition of the 1899 *Astrophysical Journal*, Volume 9.
+It is rotated by 90-degrees relative to the original for this book because it fit better in that orientation.

 ## Literature Figures:

 Figures 6.11 and 6.12 were scanned from published papers as the original data are unavailable to make new plots.
 Links to the papers on ADS are provided below: